 Most states have laws that are intended to protect children by creating enhanced penalties for various crimes committed within a certain distance of schools.
 These laws sound like a common-sense approach, but our research has shown that these laws do not work, will not work and have serious negative effects.

 These laws were a noble, if naive, experiment when they began sweeping the nation in the late 1980s and 1990s.
 But now the evidence is in.
 They have not worked to move areas around schools safer, and the extreme reach of these laws ensure that they will never serve the intended deterrent effect.
 But what these laws have done is consume criminal justice resources that could otherwise go to enforcing existing laws that directly and effectively protect children from being involved in criminal activity.

-Our first of a kind research mapped every sentencing enhancement zone in urban, rural and suburban Hampden County, and quantified the race and ethnicity of the people who live inside and outside of the zones.
+Our first of a kind research mapped every sentencing enhancement zone in urban, rural and suburban Hampden County, Mass., and quantified the race and ethnicity of the people who live inside and outside of the zones.
 We found that residents of urban areas are five times more likely to live in a sentencing enhancement zone than those in rural areas, and Latinos are more than twice as likely as Whites to live in a sentencing enhancement zone.
-We demonstrated that the legislature erred in assuming that 1,000 feet was a reasonable or effective distance for the zones.
+We demonstrated that the Massachusetts legislature erred in assuming that 1,000 feet was a reasonable or effective distance for the zones.
 Our research into Connecticut's 1,500 foot zones revealed similar patterns.
 Based on our research, we concluded that a 100-foot distance would be more effective for a geography-based sentencing enhancement.